Hunting axion dark matter with anti-ferromagnets: a case study with nickel oxide: Introduction

 \section{Introduction}

-Direct dark matter searches for both heavy WIMPs~\cite[e.g.,][]{LUX:2016ggv,SuperCDMS:2018mne,XENON:2019gfn,CRESST:2019jnq,PandaX-II:2020oim} and axions~\cite[e.g.][]{Barbieri:2016vwg,QUAX:2020adt,Salemi:2021gck,ADMX:2021nhd,Bartram:2024ovw,QUAX:2024fut,CAST:2024eil,Yan:2019dar,XENON:2022ltv,Capozzi:2020cbu,AxionLimits}, have so far reported null results.
-Concerning the axion, in particular, only a handful of experiments have (or will have) enough sensitivity to probe the QCD axion region, i.e. the right masses and couplings to potentially offer a solution to the strong CP problem.
+Direct dark matter searches for both heavy Weakly Interacting Massive Particles~\cite[e.g.,][]{LUX:2016ggv,SuperCDMS:2018mne,XENON:2019gfn,CRESST:2019jnq,PandaX-II:2020oim} and axions~\cite[e.g.,][]{Barbieri:2016vwg,QUAX:2020adt,Salemi:2021gck,ADMX:2021nhd,Bartram:2024ovw,QUAX:2024fut,CAST:2024eil,Yan:2019dar,XENON:2022ltv,Capozzi:2020cbu,AxionLimits}, have so far reported null results.
+Concerning the axion, in particular, only a handful of experiments have (or will have) enough sensitivity to probe the QCD axion region, i.e. the right masses and couplings to potentially offer a solution to the strong CP~problem.
 In order to keep expanding the scope of our searches, and probe yet unexplored regions in parameter space, new ideas and detection strategies are needed.